 At CBC New Brunswick:

-Among my recent investigations, I have told the story of a health-care turf war that turned political, revealed that the provincial liquor corporation favoured the hometown brewery, and forced a Crown corporation to disclose details of a secret pension paid to a party insider when he left the CEO’s job.
-I also broke the news of the departure of the province’s chief medical officer of health, and revealed a secret municipal subsidy to a large corporation concealed in a hockey arena contract.
+Some other recent stories xplained the province’s secret conflict-of-interest regime for unelected officials, told the story of a health-care turf war that turned political, and forced a Crown corporation to disclose details of a secret pension paid to a party insider when he left the CEO’s job.

-I also co-produce a political podcast called Spin Reduxit, and I use Twitter to send out headlines and updates for the stories I cover.
+I also co-produce a political podcast called Spin Reduxit, which we aim to revive soon, and I use Twitter to send out headlines and updates for the stories I cover.
 I co-hosted CBC’s 2010 New Brunswick election night results show on TV and radio, and was an analyst on Newsworld’s live coverage of the state funeral of Roméo LeBlanc in 2009.

 In 2006, with the help of a Commonwealth Broadcasting Association travel bursary, I journeyed to Bangalore, India, to produce a three-part series on the Indian call-centre industry and the challenge it posed to a similar industry in New Brunswick.